stphnmrgn/google_earthview/README.md

 ## Requirements

+- python 3.5
+- Pillow 5.2.0

-Code in this repository uses python 3.5.3 and instructions are for Windows.
+The exact python virtual environment can be built using the environment.yml file using conda.
+The below instructions are for Windows.

 ## Get Started